KeyanSong/431-2018/quizzes/quiz02/README.md

 The deadline for completing this quiz is **5 PM on Tuesday 2018-12-11**, and this is a firm deadline.
 Do not miss the deadline.

-If you wish to work on some of the quiz and then return to it later, you can do this by [1] scrolling down to the final question which asks you to type in your full name, affirming that you have done the work for the quiz alone, and then [2] submitting the quiz.
-You will then receive a link at your CWRU email which will allow you to return to the quiz without losing your progress.

 There are 40 questions, labeled Q01 through Q40.
 The maximum score available is 110 points.

 - Each question is worth between 2 and 6 points.
 Partial credit is available on some questions.